Onboardbase/pulumi/sdk/python/README.md

 The provider plugin can be packaged into a tarball and hosted at a custom server URL to make it easier to distribute to users.

-Currently, five tarball files are necessary for Linux, macOS, and Windows (`pulumi-resource-xyz-v0.0.1-linux-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-linux-arm64.tar.gz` `pulumi-resource-xyz-v0.0.1-darwin-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-darwin-arm64.tar.gz`, `pulumi-resource-xyz-v0.0.1-windows-amd64.tar.gz`) each containing the same files: the platform-specific binary `pulumi-resource-xyz`, README and LICENSE.
+Currently, five tarball files are necessary for Linux, macOS, and Windows (`pulumi-resource-onboardbase-v0.0.1-linux-amd64.tar.gz`, `pulumi-resource-onboardbase-v0.0.1-linux-arm64.tar.gz` `pulumi-resource-onboardbase-v0.0.1-darwin-amd64.tar.gz`, `pulumi-resource-onboardbase-v0.0.1-darwin-arm64.tar.gz`, `pulumi-resource-onboardbase-v0.0.1-windows-amd64.tar.gz`) each containing the same files: the platform-specific binary `pulumi-resource-onboardbase`, README and LICENSE.
 The fill set of binaries can be automatically generated using the command `make dist`.

-TODO explain custom server hosting in more detail.

-## Configuring CI and releases

-1. Follow the instructions laid out in the [deployment templates](./deployment-templates/README-DEPLOYMENT.md).

 ## Example component